fdurupinar/bioagents/README.md

 ```/usr/local/share/BioNetGen```, so the downloaded archive needs to be extracted and
 renamed, removing the version number from the directory name.

-## SBGNViz (optional)
+## SBGNViz (optional/experimental)
 The biocuration system can optionally be launched with the SBGNViz
-collaborative environment.
+collaborative environment. **Installation instructions are not finalized
+and the connection with Bob is under active development and can change,
+requiring re-configuration.
+Please keep this in mind before setting up SBGNViz with Bob.**

 To do this, launch the system as
 `perl scripts/run-cwc.perl bio -sbgnviz`.
 The SBGNViz system is implemented in JavaScript.
 It has the following
-dependencies: mongodb and nodejs (version 4.x works but the latest version, 7.x doesn't since it is incompatible with some dependencies).
+dependencies: mongodb and nodejs.
 On Mac, these can be installed as
 ```
-brew install node@4
+brew install node
 brew install mongodb
 ```
 then go into the cwc-integ/Sbgnviz-Collaborative-Editor folder and do